openxc/vi-firmware/docs/getting-started/development-environment.rst

    VM.
 #.
 If the initialization completes with no errors, run ``vagrant ssh`` to open a
    shell in the VM.
 #.
-Your local copy of the ``vi-firmware`` repository is shared with the VM at
+The ``vi-firmware`` directly is shared with the VM in the default home
-   the path ``/vagrant``.
-Go into that directory and compile away:
+   directory.
+Move into that directory and compile away:

 .. code-block:: sh

-   $ cd /vagrant/
+   $ cd vi-firmware
-   /vagrant/ $ fab reference build
+   ~/vi-firmware $ fab reference build

 You can edit the source code from your native OS and re-run ``fab reference build`` from the Vagrant shell to compile (to compile for the reference VI, for